Naptwen/linear-non-linear-optimization-analysis/version 13/Readme.md

 - #Inverse Matrix

 #problem
-when obtaining eigenvectors by using rref it has problem by the real number diff with float value
+when obtaining eigenvectors by using rref it has problem\
+by the real number diff with float errorvalue in reduce form\
+To solve this problem using the standarad diviation\

+IDEA
+1. Guassian normalization
+2.  log
+3.  etc

 - Equation solving algorithm
 - #reading and converting equation = to convert equation for readable